ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 follows the `trunk-based development`_ source-control branching model, where the main development branch is always in a releasable state.

-To tag the release, you must update your main local branch.
+To tag the release, update your main local branch.

 .. code::

   git checkout main
   git pull

-Then, create the new release branch.
+Then, create a release branch.

 .. code::

   git checkout -b release/MAJOR.MINOR

 Bump the version number in the ``_version`` file to ``MAJOR.MINOR.PATCH``.
-Commit and push your changes and then create the tag:
+Commit and push your changes and then create the tag.

 .. code::